-Historian and philosopher Gary Habermas says that when comes to “historical Jesus, any material between 30 and 50 AD would be exemplary,” and that such a time period is appreciated by even the skeptical historians, some of whom made up the controversial Jesus Seminar (2).
+Historian and philosopher Gary Habermas says that when comes to “historical Jesus, any material between 30 and 50 AD would be exemplary,” and that such a time period is appreciated by even the skeptical historians, some of whom were in the controversial Jesus Seminar (2).

 Behind the gospels historians have discovered several hypothetical sources, commonly referred to as Q, M, L, and a pre-Markan formula.
-Q, M, L are sources that the gospels authors themselves had access to be but that are no longer in extant form.
-Consensus is that there are good reasons for accepting these sources.
-Given the near word for word agreement between Matthew and Luke in places they record the same events and words of Christ it seems clear that they must have had access to some other shared material (which is not Mark), and this is what scholars refer to as Q.
+Q, M, and L are sources that the gospel authors accessed but are no longer in extant form.
+Consensus is that there are good reasons for accepting these hypothetical sources, rather than just viewing them as inventions.
+For instance, given the near word for word agreement between Matthew and Luke where they record the same events and words of Jesus, it becomes clear that they must have had access to some other shared material (that is not Mark).
+This is what scholars refer to as Q. For a more detailed description of Q, readers can go here.

-L material is thought to be unique to the Gospel of Luke, and it constitutes content that Luke’s author used for his narratives that are not found in Mark or Q. The author likely made use of early and independent traditions.
-The same applies for Matthew’s unique material, M. M is material that only the author of Matthew seemed to have used.
+L material is thought to be unique to the Gospel of Luke and constitutes content that Luke‘s author used for his narratives but is not found in Mark or Q. This leads scholars to think Luke‘s author made use of early and independent traditions.
+The same applies to Matthew’s unique material, M. M is material that only the author of Matthew seemed to have used.
+Although Matthew and Luke use large amounts of Mark for their source material, M and L are independent of Mark.
+This means that Mark, Matthew, and Luke can, in some of their material, be considered three independent sources.
+Already this is not bad when most of what we know about first-century messianic claimants comes from a single source in the historian Josephus Flavius.
+We have only considered Mark, Matthew, and Luke, and Jesus is already doing quite well.

-Further, it is clear to most scholars that Mark, the earliest gospel (70 AD), made use of a pre-Markan source for constructing his passion narrative, and that there is good textual and analytical reasons to believe it is based upon eyewitness testimony (4).
+Further, it is clear to many scholars that Mark made use of a pre-Markan source for constructing his Passion narrative and that there are is reason to think this is based on eyewitness testimony (4).
+If so, this is very valuable material.

 “Paul’s letters are written about 20-30 years after Jesus’ death, and the Gospels about 50-70 years after his death.
 Our oldest piece of papyrus with a fragment of John 18 is P25 and is dated to about 125-150 CE.
 Authors like Josephus, Pliny the Younger, Suetonius, and Tacitus from the late first and early second century wrote about Jesus too.
 That sounds pretty early to me, at least in comparison to other historical figures” (5).